Patulous Eustachian tube: Potential causes list

+There hasn't been much comprehensive scientific research conducted to establish a clear correlation between most of the claimed potential causes and patulous Eustachian tube disorder.

 Diagnosis

 Upon examination of a suspected case of patulous Eustachian tube, a doctor can directly view the tympanic membrane with a light and observe that it vibrates with every breath taken by the patient.
 A tympanogram may also help with the diagnosis.
 Patulous Eustachian tube is likely if brisk inspiration causes a significant pressure shift.

 Patulous Eustachian tube is frequently misdiagnosed as standard congestion due to the similarity in symptoms and rarity of the disorder.
 Audiologists are more likely to recognize the disorder, usually with tympanometry or nasally delivered masking noise during a hearing assessment, which is highly sensitive to this condition.

 When misdiagnosis occurs, a decongestant medication is sometimes prescribed.
 This type of medication aggravates the condition, as the Eustachian tube relies on sticky fluids to keep closed and the drying effect of a decongestant would make it even more likely to remain open and cause symptoms.
-The misdiagnosed patient may also have tubes surgically inserted into the eardrum, which increases the risk of ear infection and will not alleviate patulous Eustachian tube.
-If these treatments are tried and failed, and the doctor is not aware of the actual condition, the symptoms may even be classified as psychological.

-Incidentally, patients who instead suffer from the even rarer condition of superior canal dehiscence are at risk for misdiagnosis of patulous Eustachian tube due to the similar autophony in both conditions.
+Patients who instead suffer from the even rarer condition of superior canal dehiscence are at risk for misdiagnosis of patulous Eustachian tube due to the similar autophony in both conditions.

 Treatment

-Estrogen nasal drops or saturated potassium iodide have been used to induce edema of the eustachian tube opening.
-Nasal medications containing diluted hydrochloric acid, chlorobutanol, and benzyl alcohol have been reported to be effective in some patients, with few side effects.
+Estrogen nasal drops or saturated potassium iodide have been used to induce edema of the Eustachian tube opening.
+Nasal medications containing dilute hydrochloric acid, chlorobutanol, and benzyl alcohol have been reported to be effective in some patients, with few side effects.
 Food and Drug Administration approval is still pending, however.
 Nasal sprays have also been a very effective temporary treatment for this disease, as well.

 In extreme cases surgical intervention may attempt to restore the Eustachian tube tissues with fat, gel foam, or cartilage or scar it closed with cautery.
 These methods are not always successful.
-For example, there is the case of the early attempts at surgical correction involving injections of tetrafluoroetheylene (Teflon) paste but although this treatment was able to give transient relief, it was discontinued due to several deaths that resulted from inadvertent intracarotid injections.
+For example, there is the case of the early attempts at surgical correction involving injections of tetrafluoroetheylene (Teflon) paste but although this treatment gave transient relief, it was discontinued due to several deaths that resulted from inadvertent intracarotid injections.

 Although a temporary solution, surgical ventilation tube placement in the ear drum has also proven to be an effective treatment option.
 This treatment is known as either a unilateral or bilateral myringotomy.
-50% of patients reported relief of PET symptoms when given this treatment.
+50% of patients reported relief of patulous Eustachian tube symptoms when given this treatment.